The best of Netflix right now if you're looking for... romance

 If you're anything like us, you're confronted with that same question everyday.
 What will I watch on Netflix tonight?

 Well we know when it comes to Netflix, mood is a major factor.
 Sometimes you're in the mood for something dark and brooding.
 Other times, you just want something light you can switch your brain off to.
 At times, you're in the mood for something new.
 Then again, you may want to re-watch an old reliable.

 With that in mind, we're assembling a series of Netflix recommendations with plenty to choose from.
 Every month, we'll give our top picks of shows, filums and specials with a different theme in mind each time.

-For our debut listicle, we picked romance.
-After all, that cheesy, mushy mood does strike every now and again, right?
+Given it's that time of year, we picked romance.
 Spanning series and features, rom coms and romantic dramas, here are our picks on Netflix if you're in the mood for romance.